RyuZhihao123/Instance-based-RN/README.md

 <div align=center><img width="350" src="https://github.com/RyuZhihao123/Instance-based-RN/blob/master/image/PieLineWidth.png"/></div>

 * **PieLineWidth is unlike PieNumber whose training and testing sets both have different line width (The appearence domain are same).
-In PieLineWidth, even segmented objects, look different between the training sets and testing set.
+In PieLineWidth, due to different line width, the objects has different appearence between the training sets and testing set.
 However, the result is surprising!!
 We found that both IRN_p and IRN_m can get a good result in testing set, and IRN_m performs better.
 That means if we segmeneted objects in advance and directly using CNN to extract their individual features, it does make great effect.**

 | MSE(MLAE) | VGG | RN | IRN_p| IRN_m (!!!) |
 | ----- | -----  | ----- | -----| ----- |